Best Rooftop Bars in Edinburgh: Drinks, Dates & Castle Views

 The 1820 rooftop at the Johnnie Walker Experience (145 Princes St) is a bar that represents the saying ‘no holds barred’.

-The rooftop is a living space where flowers encourage biodiversity through attracting bees.
+The rooftop is a living space where flowers encourage biodiversity by attracting bees.

 So while you sip on the sweet nectar of the gods, the sedum rooftop is summoning nature around you.